 // { name: 'call-to-action-clarity', score: 8, maxScore: 10, reason: '...' }

-Because the evaluation model is separate from the generation model, it doesn't have the self-serving bias that plagues self-evaluation.
-A model asked to evaluate its own output consistently rates itself higher than an independent evaluator does.
+This is not the model evaluating itself.
+A model asked to evaluate its own output consistently rates itself higher than an independent evaluator.
 Our evaluation is structurally independent: different model, different call, no shared state.
 It's a second opinion, not a self-assessment.